exercism/go/exercises/practice/bank-account/.docs/instructions.append.md

 ### Deposits / Withrawals

 Deposits and withdrawals are both handled by the `Deposit` method.
-If the argument given to the method it's a positive amount, then that amount of money must be deposited in the account.
+If the argument given to the method is a positive amount, then that amount of money must be deposited in the account.
 If the amount given is negative, that amount of money must be withdrawn from the account.
+If the account is closed, its balance must not be modified.
-The return value of `Deposit` indicates if the operation succeeded.
-A deposit always succeeds, however a withdrawal might fail if there is not enough money in the account.
+`Deposit` returns the new balance of the account and a boolean that indicates if the operation succeeded. `Deposit` must fail if the account is closed or if there is not enough money to withdraw from the account.

 ## Testing